 The Neon Pueblo: I also loved driving along South 6th, North 6th, Miracle Mile and Drachman St. to see the original, restored and reinstalled neon signs for a number of old motels, businesses and restaurants from the 1950s.

-For photography tours, birding trips and hiking trips, make sure to check out the offerings by Southwest Discoveries.
-I was impressed when I met their team a few years ago.
+For photography tours, food tours, birding trips and hiking trips, make sure to check out the offerings by Southwest Discoveries.
+I was impressed when I met their team a few years ago at a lecture at Canyon Ranch.

 If you want to hike during the hotter months, head to Mt.
 Lemmon.
 With a summit elevation of 9,159 feet, it is the highest point in the Santa Catalina Mountains.
 It can be 30 degrees cooler than the temps in Tucson in the summer.

-On my last trip I went to the Presidio San Agustín del Tucsón, an historic presidio located in downtown Tucson.
+On a recent trip I went to the Presidio San Agustín del Tucsón, an historic presidio located in downtown Tucson.
 The original fortress was built by Spanish soldiers during the 18th century and was the founding structure of what became the city of Tucson.
 I enjoyed visiting the museum where a docent gave me a tour of this historic structures and a great history lesson.

 Each February is the Tucson Rodeo or the Fiesta de los Vaqueros with performances and a parade.